adammurdoch/model-experiments/declaring-software-type.md

 }
 ```

-## Kotlin library that runs on the JVM
+## Library implemented using Kotlin that runs on the JVM

 **Pattern 1a**